Civic Education Centre

 Who is COV partnered with?

-COV is a part of Masaryk University and was established with support from the Ministry of Education, Youth and Sports.
+COV is a part of Charles University and was established with support from the Ministry of Education, Youth and Sports.
 It is also a member of the European network of civic education organisations NECE – Networking European Citizenship Education.
 Through the nation-wide network of civic education, COV actively cooperates with:

 Antikomplex o.s., Praha.